-- Purpose Verify that the Media Gateway Controller (MGC) list is correctly configured and that the MGCs are reachable over the network. - Action From the operational mode in the CLI, enter show tgm fpc slot-number media-gateway-controller.
+Verify that the Media Gateway Controller (MGC) list is correctly configured and that the MGCs are reachable over the network.

+From the operational mode in the CLI, enter show tgm fpc slot-number media-gateway-controller.

+'''

-user@host> show tgm fpc 2 media-gateway-controller Media gateway controller(s): 173.26.232.77 10.10.10.30 10.10.10.40
+user@host> show tgm fpc 2 media-gateway-controller

+Media gateway controller(s): 173.26.232.77

+10.10.10.30

+10.10.10.40

+'''

-- What It Means The output shows the configured MGC list.
-Verify the following: - The IP addresses and the order of the IP addresses in the MGC list are correct.
+Meaning The output shows the configured MGC list.
+Verify the following:

+- The IP addresses and the order of the IP addresses in the MGC list are correct.
 The first MGC on the list is the primary MGC.
 The TGM550 searches for the primary MGC first.
-If it cannot connect to the primary MGC or loses its connection to the primary MGC, it attempts to connect to the next MGC in the list, and so on. - Use the JUNOS CLI ping command or the J-Web ping host tool (Diagnose > Ping Host) to verify that the configured MGCs can be reached over the network. - Related Topics For a complete description of show tgm fpc output, see the JUNOS Interfaces Command Reference.
+If it cannot connect to the primary MGC or loses its connection to the primary MGC, it attempts to connect to the next MGC in the list, and so - Use the JUNOS CLI ping command or the J-Web ping host tool (Diagnose > Ping Host) to verify that the configured MGCs can be reached over the network.

+For a complete description of show tgm fpc output, see the JUNOS Interfaces Command Reference.

-Verifying Bandwidth Available for VoIP Traffic
+Verifying Bandwidth Available for VolP Traffic

-- Purpose Verify that the dynamic call admission control (CAC) configuration supports sufficient bandwidth for VoIP traffic. - Action From the operational mode in the CLI, enter show tgm dynamic-call-admission-control.
+Verify that the dynamic call admission control (CAC) configuration supports sufficient bandwidth for VoIP traffic.

+Action From the operational mode in the CLI, enter show tgm dynamic-call-admission-control.

+user@host> show tgm dynami ic-call-admission- control

-user@host> show Reported bearer tgm dynamic-c bandwidth lim a ll-admission - nit: 3000 Kbps control
+Reported bearer bandwidth limit: 3000 Kbps

-Interface State Activation priority Bearer bandwidth limit (Kbps)
+Interface State Activation Bearer bandwidth

+priority limit (Kbps)

 ge-0/0/3.0 up 200 3000

 t1-6/0/0.0 up 150 1000

 br-1/0/3.0 up 50 128

-- What It Means The output shows the dynamic CAC configuration.
-Verify the following information: - The activation priority and bearer bandwidth limit (BBL) configured on individual interfaces are correct. - The Reported bearer bandwidth limit field displays the bandwidth available for VoIP traffic.
-Ensure that the bandwidth is sufficient for VoIP traffic. - Related Topics For a complete description of show tgm dynamic-call-admission-control output, see the JUNOS Interfaces Command Reference.
+The output shows the dynamic CAC configuration.
+Verify the following information:

+- The activation priority and bearer bandwidth limit (BBL) configured on individual interfaces are correct. - The Reported bearer bandwidth limit field displays the bandwidth available for VoIP traffic.
+Ensure that the bandwidth is sufficient for VoIP traffic.

+For a complete description of show tgm dynamic-call-admission-control output, see the JUNOS Interfaces Command Reference.

-Frequently Asked Questions About the VoIP Interface
+Frequently Asked Questions About the VolP Interface